 Headaches are one of the most common human ailments.
-For most people a headache is merely an infrequent annoyance, a passing discomfort that results from lack of sleep, sitting in a smoky room, or having an argument with someone.
+For most people a headache is merely an infrequent annoyance, a passing discomfort that results from lack of sleep, sitting in a smoky room, or having an argument.
 With aspirin, rest and maybe a gentle massage, the pain goes away.

 But for millions of others the pain does not go away; they suffer from chronic headaches.
 Americans spend upward of $400 million a year on headache remedies, leading researchers to estimate that as many as 45 million Americans suffer from chronic and/or severe headaches that seriously interfere with their lives.